johanmazoyer/Asterix/source/run_asterix.rst

 Parameters that have to be define for each DMs:
     - DM#_active : bool, Switch on/off DM#

-    - DM#_pitch: float, in meter, pitch of the DM (distance between actuators)

     - DM#_z_position : float, in meter, distance from the pupil in a collimated beam

     - DM#_filename_actu_infl_fct: string, filename of the actuator influence function (inside Model directory)